Heron Class Annual Curriculum Overview - Long Term Planning

 - The smiley hand in date will be every Friday afternoon.

 PE will be taught by our specialist PE teachers as part of our partnership with Dream Big Sports.
-PE day will be Tuesdays and Wednesdays - on these days children need to come to school wearing their PE kit.
+PE day will be Mondays - children need to come to school wearing their PE kit on this day.

 During key stage two children take part in career-related learning: broadening horizons and raising aspirations – showing children the vast range of possibilities open to them through visits, talks and assemblies.
 As part of the Oldham Pledge, children at St Margaret’s visit a careers fair.
 They also take part in an enterprise event and the new ‘Wonder Woman’ topic introduced in 2019 successfully challenges preconceptions about certain careers or pathways such as women in science, technology, engineering and maths (STEM).
 Furthermore, since 2019 school has linked with Positive Steps and are taking part in a programme providing career-based learning, in partnership with local businesses.